-- You must have built the dataflow. - You must have configured your Controller Services.
+- · You have built the dataflow. - · You have configured your Controller Services.

-- 1. Launch the Configure Processor window, by right-clicking the GenerateFlowFile processor and selecting Configure.
-A configuration dialog box with the following tabs is displayed: Settings, Scheduling, Properties, and Comments. - 2.
-Configure the processor according to the behavior you expect in your dataflow. - See the Example section below for recommended configuration to satisfy this example use case. - 3.
-Save the changes by clicking Apply.
+- Launch the Configure Processor window, by right clicking the GenerateFlowFile processor and selecting Configure.
+A configuration dialog with the following tabs is displayed: Settings, Scheduling, Properties, and Comments. - 2.
+Configure the processor according to the behavior you expect in your dataflow.
+See the Example section below for recommended configuration to satisfy this example use case. - 3.
+When you have finished configuring the options you need, save the changes by clicking the Apply button.